Updated Feb. 20, 2021

 Paying off student loans can be a financial nightmare.
 The system is loaded with confusing payment plan options, bad information and pitfalls to avoid — and one wrong move can cost you thousands of dollars.

 COVID-19 has added even more confusion.
 Federal student loan payments have been suspended temporarily.
-(At the moment they're on hold until the end of 2020.)
+(At the moment they're on hold through Sept.
+30, 2021.)
 There's a chance that another big stimulus bill could affect student loans in the coming months.

 But even if your loans are on hold now, you'll likely need to start making payments eventually.
 And Life Kit is here to help.